DefaultLuca/esx_9g_vehiclemenu/README.md

 ## Introduction

 Simple vehicle menu for tweaking with doors and windows.
-Also toggle indicator, headlight, and extra.
+Also toggle indicator, headlight, searchlight for heli, and extra for admin.
 (engine toggle and locksystem events from other resources)